BookGen/BookGen/README.md

 + **For general usage:**
 	+ `pandoc`
+		+ This is what BookGen uses to process Markdown and generate LaTeX and HTML documents
-		+ With `pandoc-citeproc` (for bibliography handling only)
+		+ You will need `pandoc-citeproc` if you are planning on using a bibliography
-		+ See <https://pandoc.org/installing.html> for installation instructions regarding the above
+		+ See <https://pandoc.org/installing.html> for installation instructions
+		+ Use `pandoc -v` to see if you already have it installed
 	+ Python 3, including the following packages:
 		+ `panflute` (can be installed with `pip3 install panflute`; see <http://scorreia.com/software/panflute/install.html>)
+		+ This is required for running the various filters which transform your document into their final state.
+		+ See <https://www.python.org/downloads/> for installation instructions.
+		+ Use `python3 -V` to see if you already have it installed
 + **For PDF generation:**
 	+ TeX, LaTeX, XeTeX, etc…
 		+ I use [TeXLive](http://www.tug.org/texlive/) (or, more properly, [MacTeX](http://www.tug.org/mactex/))